pwighton/ci-qms/SOP-001--Design_Controls_Procedure.md

 - **Monitoring Plan**: Risk-based monitoring plan describing monitoring strategy, frequency, scope, and procedures per SOP-009.
-The monitoring plan **shall** be informed by the risk assessment conducted per SOP-003.
+The monitoring plan **SHALL** be informed by the risk assessment conducted per SOP-003.
+Safety monitoring requirements are addressed within the protocol per SOP-008 and do not require a separate safety monitoring plan document for observational studies.

 All design outputs listed above **SHALL** be included in the TMF.